Today's Articles

 Doaksville Cemetery display, OK

-*The birth of Wallace Willis is celebrated on this date c 1820.
+*Wallace Willis's birth is celebrated on this date, c.
+1820.
 He was a Black Native American farmer and lyricist.

 Wallace Willis was born on a plantation in Holly Springs, Mississippi.
 Wallace “Uncle” Willis and his wife, Aunt Minerva, were slaves of Britt Willis, a wealthy half-Irish, half-Choctaw farmer.
 When the United States government relocated the Choctaws as a result of the Indian Removal Act, Britt Willis walked the Trail of Tears with his Choctaw wife to Oklahoma’s Indian Territory.
 Among the 300 slaves that made the trip with Britt were Wallace and Minerva.

 The group settled near Doaksville, Oklahoma, near Hugo and Fort Towson.
-It was here that Wallace composed “plantation songs” while working the cotton fields of Britt Willis.
+Wallace composed “plantation songs” while working in Britt Willis' cotton fields.
 Britt’s granddaughter, Jimmie Kirby, recalled: “Mama said it was on a hot August day in 1840.
 They were hoeing the long rows of cotton in the rich bottomland field.
 No doubt Wallace was very tired.
 They worked in the fields from sun-up to sundown.
 And sundown was a long way off.
 South of the field, he could see the Red River shimmering in the sun.
-Can’t you imagine that suddenly Uncle Wallace was tired of it all?”
+Can’t you imagine Uncle Wallace suddenly tired of it all?”
 Two songs included "Swing Low, Sweet Chariot" and "Steal Away to Jesus."

 To Become a Conductor or Composer